WillOram/cyber-incident-management/README.md

 * Mapping stakeholders

-* Coordinating / sequencing communications
+* Coordinating / sequencing communications based on priority

 * Anticipating stakeholder issues and preparing to respond